luna404/HeRAMS-UserManual/UserGuide_en.md

 # 5. FAQ
 This section aims to help users troubleshoot frequently encountered issues.
-In case you encounter an issue that is not addressed here, please contact your country administrator or send an email to [mailto](herams@who.int)
+In case you encounter an issue that is not addressed here, please contact your country administrator or send an email to [herams@who.int](mailto:herams@who.int)

 <details>
 	<summary><b>I did not receive an email upon registering or resting my password</b>